chuck-h/oswaps/README.md

 # Install

 The compiled contract takes about 840kB of RAM.
-Additional table RAM will be required for each token.
+Additional table RAM will be required for each token asset.

 The contract `active` auth must include `<contract>@eosio.code`

 # Initialize

-Call the `init` action to set the blockchain ID and a manager account
+Call the `init` action to set the manager account and blockchain name ("Telos").

+## Add a currency token (asset)

+Call `createasseta` to create a pool table entry.
+The contract supports only Telos chain assets.
+Consider using the "Rainbow Token" contract (ref https://cc42.xyz/rainbo/manage.html) if your application requires more flexibility than the basic `eosio.token` contract provides.

+Call `unfreeze` on the new asset.

+Add liquidity for the new asset.
+Use a `weight` parameter to set the initial exchange rate against existing token assets.
+(Use an arbitrary weight of 1.0 for the very first asset.)
+Add liquidity using a two-action transaction; the first action is `addliqprep` and the second action is a `transfer` to the contract account.

+Call `unfreeze` again to allow further transactions.

+## Web interface
+A basic web interface is here https://cc42.xyz/oswap/oswap.html

+## Mobile wallet integration
+Developmental work on wallet integration is here https://github.com/JoinSEEDS/seeds_light_wallet/tree/rainbow_upgrade .

-# Setup (old)
+# Build (old)
 The description below refers to an earlier development platform which is deprecated.

 The development scripts were ported from https://github.com/JoinSEEDS/seeds-smart-contracts and may not function well.